tekota/RAG_demo/README.md

 # RAG_demo

+⚠️ Since this runs locally, you'll need to install Ollama's models for it to work.
+If you can't be bothered to do so, I included a video demonstrating how the RAG system works

 Using local embedding and machine learning models from Ollama, this RAG model loads, parses, chunks and retrieves context from provided files in a selected data folder.
 Using cosine similarity to check the similiarity between the embedding vectors in the database and the prompt the user gave to the chatbot.